rberenguel/obsidian-preso-plugin/README.md

 Preso is a plugin for creating and previewing presentations directly within Obsidian.
 It provides a live, in-editor preview of your slides, allowing for a fast and fluid content creation workflow.

+> [!TIP]
+> You can find the _tutorial slides_ here: [HTTP+CSS+JS](https://www.mostlymaths.net/obsidian-preso-plugin/examples/Test.html), [HTTP+CSS](https://www.mostlymaths.net/obsidian-preso-plugin/examples/Preso.css-only.html), and the source for these slides is in the `examples` folder.

 The result is heavily inspired by [Deckset](https://www.deckset.com/), and is not my first time writing some sort of partial version ([awkrdeck](https://github.com/rberenguel/awkrdeck/tree/master), [haskset](https://github.com/rberenguel/haskset)) .

 ## Features

 -   **Live Slide Preview**: A floating, resizable, and draggable window shows a real-time preview of your current slide.
+Also available on mobile (but disabled by default).
 -   **Cursor-Driven Updates**: The preview automatically updates to the correct slide as you move your cursor through the editor.
 -   **Rich Layouts & Theming**: Supports special keywords in image alt-text (`bg`, `left`, `right`) to create advanced layouts like background images and split-screen views.
-You can also apply different visual themes via frontmatter.
+You can also apply different visual themes via frontmatter (Note: The only theme I use is Ostrich, so other themes might have CSS glitches for now).
 -   **Flexible Export Options**:
     -   **HTML (with JS)**: Exports a self-contained HTML file with all styles and assets embedded.
 Navigation is handled by a small JavaScript snippet.
 [Example](https://www.mostlymaths.net/obsidian-preso-plugin/examples/Test.html)
     -   **HTML (CSS-only)**: Exports a fully functional, self-contained HTML presentation that works **without any JavaScript**.
 This is perfect for environments where scripts are disabled or for maximum portability.
 [Example](https://www.mostlymaths.net/obsidian-preso-plugin/examples/Test.css-only.html)